7 Phrases People Need to Stop Using Incorrectly ...

 There are common phrases people need to stop using incorrectly, because they make the rest of us shudder.
 You wouldn't want to make an intelligent point, but be laughed at, because you made a tiny error.
 Of course, it's easy to correct your mistakes, once you know what you're doing wrong.
 Here are some phrases people need to stop using incorrectly:

-Thank you for sharing your thoughts!
+Thank you for subscribing!
+Check your inbox for personalized content.

 Alzheimer's Disease causes memory loss.
 Although it's something that tends to occur in older people, the word "old-timer" is just not in the phrase.
 It might help you remember what the word means, but never say it aloud, or you'll risk sounding silly.
 This is one of the phrases people need to stop using incorrectly, because the disease is something to be taken seriously.